 As a result of the Acquisition, Norvax was determined to be the accounting acquirer and Norvax's historical assets and liabilities are reflected at fair value as of the acquisition date.
 The financial information for the period after September 13, 2019, represents the consolidated financial information of the "Successor" company ("Successor 2019 Period").
-Prior to September 13, 2019, the Consolidated Financial Statements include the accounting resulting from the application of the acquisition method of accounting, the Predecessor's Consolidated Financial Statements and the Successor's Consolidated Financial Statements are not necessarily comparable.
+Prior to September 13, 2019, the Consolidated Financial Statements include the accounts of the "Predecessor" company ("Predecessor 2019 Period").
+Due to the change in the basis of accounting resulting from the application of the acquisition method of accounting, the Predecessor's Consolidated Financial Statements and the Successor's Consolidated Financial Statements are not necessarily comparable.